Clark Magnet High School (2020 – 2021) Course Title: AP Calculus BC

-- (10%) Quizzes and Team-Practices – Quizzes may be sometimes given on the material presented that day, for a quick check-for-understanding.
+- (10%) Quizzes and/or Team-Practices – Quizzes may sometimes be given on the material presented that day, for a quick check-for-understanding.
+These quizzes must be submitted during the Zoom Session.
 Team-Practices are opportunities for students to work in a team environment and prepare for the upcoming chapter/unit test.
 They will be worth various points.

 - (60%) TESTS will be worth various points: Chapter/Unit Tests (40%) & Final Exam (20%).

 IMPORTANT NOTE: In general, 20% of the overall grade is reserved for the Final Exam.
 Therefore, it is EXTREMELY IMPORTANT to take the Final Exam very seriously.